A Global Spiritual Community: For A Changing World

 An international tribunal: A global body for the binding adjudication of disputes between nations.

-Baha'u'llah stated that these teachings are a "choice wine of Constancy" to reanimate the hearts of people.
+Baha'u'llah stated that His teachings are a "choice wine of Constancy" to reanimate the hearts of people.
 He described His purpose as bringing "abiding joy" to the peoples of the earth.
 A central goal is the unification of humanity, breaking down racial, religious, and national prejudices to allow the body of humankind to be "adorned... with the sanctified raiment of unity".

-What will this peace look like?
+What form will this emerging peace look like?

 "National rivalries, hatreds, and intrigues will cease, and racial animosity and prejudice will be replaced by racial amity, understanding and cooperation.
 The causes of religious strife will be permanently removed, economic barriers and restrictions will be completely abolished, and the inordinate distinction between classes will be obliterated.